helm/charts/stable/moodle/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, vpshere, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.
-You may want to review the [PV reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/), and update as required.
-By default it's set to delete, and when moodle is uninstalled, data is also removed.
+You may want to review the [PV reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) and update as required.
+By default, it's set to delete, and when Moodle is uninstalled, data is also removed.